Vyral/lela-ashkarian/_posts/2020-02-28-the-importance-of-home-inspections.md

 {% include youtube.html %}

 We’re back again with Hans Van Aller with Lowkey Home Inspections to discuss the importance of having a home inspection done, for both buyers and sellers.
 It’s critical to have a home inspection because they’re an excellent way to identify any potential issues with a house.
-Both buyers and sellers and run into trouble if they do not have an inspection done.
+Both buyers and sellers run into trouble if they do not have an inspection done.

 **For buyers:&nbsp;**

 For buyers, a home inspection is crucial because it could be used for a contingency in your contract with the seller.
 An inspection also shows warning signs to buyers.
 If a buyer has an inspection done, they can use any issues found in their negotiation process if a seller does not fix something.
 Inspections help buyers to plan ahead and feel confident about what they’re buying.
-Home inspectors go top to bottom, inside and out, and typically take about two to four hours to look over everything on a property.
+Home inspectors go top to bottom, inside and out, and typically take about two to four hours to look over everything in a property.
 They’ll check the electrical, plumbing, attic, roof, the home’s structure, and so on.
 We always encourage buyers to have a home inspection done before closing.

 {% include pullquote.html %}